ananelson/dexy-blog/2012/03/blogging-with-wordpress/index.md

 ![screenshot of blog post with code examples]({{ d['screencap3.png|boto'] }})

 If you are new to Dexy, then reviewing tutorials [0](/docs/tutorials/0-hello-world) and [1](/docs/tutorials/1-python) will help you understand how the HTML for that blog post was created.
-There is a [dexy template](/docs/templates/wordpress-blogpost) containing a similar setup to that described here which you can also download to get started.

 That's all for this tutorial!
-You can check out the source code of this blog post at [github](https://github.com/ananelson/dexy-blog/).
+You can check out the source code of this blog post at [github](https://github.com/ananelson/dexy-blog/tree/master/2012/03/blogging-with-wordpress).
 If you have any questions please leave a comment, or if you need help getting this to work please open a [support ticket](http://dexy.tenderapp.com).
+You can also download an [example project directory](https://s3.amazonaws.com/dexyit/wordpress-template.tgz) like the one described here to help you get started (although for learning it's better to do it yourself).